 Bachelor's degree programs in occupational safety and health train students to evaluate workplaces with regards to safety violations, air quality and other potential hazards.
 Students become experts in recognizing dangers, determining risk and making recommendations to employers.
-A significant aspect of the job includes understanding safety and health laws and regulations.
 A bachelor's degree program is offered in both campus-based and distance learning (online) formats, in order to accommodate full-and part-time students.
 Graduates can pursue voluntary certification in the occupational safety and health field.

 Bachelor of Science in Occupational Safety and Health Overview

 These degrees involve an understanding of math and science.
-Applicants to bachelor's degree programs in occupational safety and health must possess a high school diploma with strong grades in these subject areas.
+Applicants to bachelor's degree programs in occupational safety and health must possess a high school diploma or GED with strong grades in these subject areas.
+These programs prepare students for a variety of careers involving potential hazards and hazardous situations.
 An understanding of health and safety laws and regulations is an essential part of the job.
-These programs are offered in both on campus and distance learning, or online, formats and prepare students for a variety of careers involving potential hazards and hazardous situations.
 Common courses include but are not limited to the following:

 - Hazardous materials management